Skip to main content

 • character development

-• “Some of the random events that can take place can contribute to some amazing character development!”
+• “That being said, some of the random events that can take place can contribute to some amazing character development!”

 • “Character development via random events.”